 - Salt and pepper: to taste

 If you’re using beef ribs, cut away the fat.
-Dice the meat into cubes of approximately 4x4cm.
-Chop up the onions and stir-fry them in a Dutch oven, then add the meat.
+Dice the meat into chunks of approximately 4cm.
+Chop up the onions and stir-fry them in a Dutch oven until soft, then add the meat chunks.
 Stir continuously over medium to low heat to prevent the onions from burning.

 Tip: If you do not own a Dutch oven, you can use a steel pot with a thick bottom.

-Once the meat had browned evenly, pour in the wine and let it simmer over low heat until it evaporates completely.
+Once the meat had browned evenly, add a tablespoon of tomato paste, stir, then pour in the red wine and let it simmer over high heat until it evaporates completely.

-Pour in the tomato sauce and cook for about 20 minutes over low heat.
-Season to taste and stir thoroughly.
+Pour in the tomato sauce, season to taste with salt and pepper, stir thoroughly.